thunderk/paysages3d/README.md

 Download and install the latest [QtSDK](http://qt-project.org/downloads).

-Launch QtCreator, and open the project file *src/paysages.pro*.
+Launch QtCreator, open the project file *src/paysages.pro* and build it.

-Go to the "Projects" tab to edit the directory in which the executable will be run, and set **the top project directory** (the one that contains *src* and *data*).
-If you don't do this, some data files will not be found.
+To run the program, choose the *quickapp* target.
+To run the unit tests, choose the *tests* target.

 ### Using a packaged Qt (Linux)

-You need at least the 5.2 packaged version of Qt, with qMake and QtCore, QtGui and QtOpengl modules.
+You need at least the 5.4 packaged version of Qt, with qMake and QtCore, QtGui and QtOpengl modules.

 On Ubuntu/Mint: